 Ways to Treat Hammer Toe Symptoms

 Typically, a podiatrist or doctor can diagnose hammer toe by carrying out a visual inspection.
 They may press down on the toe to see how rigid the joint is and to check for your pain response.
 The doctor may also inspect other areas of the foot for blisters, bunions, and calluses.

 To rule out other conditions, such as a fracture, your doctor may order a hammer toe X-ray of your foot to check the bones and joints.

 Most people with a hammer toe deformity can manage their symptoms through home remedies, lifestyle changes, and medications.
 However, if you do not attempt any form of hammer toe correction, the condition will get worse over time.
 Eventually, your toe will feature a permanent bend and become painful and irritating.
 It will also increase your risk of other toe and foot injuries.

 For the best chance of recovery, seek early treatment and be diligent about looking after your feet.

 As always, prevention is better than the cure.
 To prevent hammer toe from developing in the first instance, try the following:

-Don’t suffer in silence with hammer toe pain.
-See your doctor who can provide you with an accurate diagnosis and a treatment plan.
+Don’t suffer in silence with foot pain caused by hammer toe.
+See your doctor or a podiatrist who can provide you with an accurate diagnosis and a treatment plan.
 In addition to medical treatments, you can try home remedies and lifestyle changes for toe deformities.
 Some of the best options include hammer toe orthotics such as inserts, splints, sleeves, and spacers.
 Exercises are also important to relieve pain and reverse crooked toes.